William Ralph Inge: Views

 Inge was a strong proponent of the spiritual type of religion—"that autonomous faith which rests upon experience and individual inspiration"—as opposed to one of coercive authority.
 He was therefore outspoken in his criticisms of the Roman Catholic Church.
 His thought, on the whole, represents a blending of traditional Christian theology with elements of Platonic philosophy.
 He shares this in common with one of his favourite writers, Benjamin Whichcote, the first of the Cambridge Platonists.

-He was nicknamed The Gloomy Dean because of his pessimistic views in his Romanes Lecture of 1920, "The Idea of Progress" and in his Evening Standard articles.
+He was nicknamed 'The Gloomy Dean' because of his pessimistic views in his Romanes Lecture of 1920, "The Idea of Progress" and in his Evening Standard articles.
 In his Romanes Lecture he said that although mankind's accumulated experience and wonderful discoveries had great value, they did not constitute real progress in human nature itself.

-He disapproved of democracy, which he called "an absurdity" and compared it to "the famous occasion when the voice of the people cried, Crucify Him!"
-He wrote "Human beings are born unequal, and the only persons who have a right to govern their neighbours are those who are competent to do so."
-He advanced various arguments why women should have fewer voting rights than men, if any.
+He critiqued democracy's propensity to lead to mob rule and the tyranny of the majority, echoing Tocqueville and Burke, while remaining supportive of the parliamentary and representative system over against autocracy.
+His stance was typical of the elitist sensibilities expressed by other interwar liberals, conservatives, and progressives.
+In 1919, he anticipated Churchill's famous 1947 remark about democracy as "the worst form of Government except for all those other forms that have been tried from time to time," saying that "Democracy is a form of government which may be rationally defended, not as being good, but as being less bad than any other.”
+He saw the levelling tendency of democratism as in tension with the fact that "Human beings are born unequal" and opined that "the only persons who have a right to govern their neighbours are those who are competent to do so."
+He questioned the electoral prudence of the British Conservative Party in lowering the age of women's suffrage from 30 to 21 on the eve of its being granted, alongside the removal of property requirements for male as well as female voters, though once it had been granted he accepted it pragmatically.

-He was also a eugenicist and wrote considerably on the subject.
-In his book Outspoken Essays, he devotes an entire chapter to this subject.
-His views included that the state should decide which couples be allowed to have children.
+Inge was a supporter of population control and a member of the British Eugenics Society from 1908 “until the Second World War, when he resigned in disgust.”
+These were themes he touched on in newspaper or journal articles collected in Outspoken Essays and subsequent publications.

-Inge opposed social welfare "on the grounds that it penalized the successful while subsidizing the weak and feckless".
+Inge critiqued certain social welfare schemes that he believed "penalized the successful while subsidizing the weak and feckless".